saltzm/grakka/README.md

     * Adding a vertex:
       * Vertex assigned to partition based on *id % (# of partitions)*.
         GraphActor messages the partition based on the hash to add the vertex.
-        If the vertex already exists, it replaces the old vertex state with the new vertex state (like when you add an item to a Map with a key that already exists).
+        * If the vertex already exists, it replaces the old vertex state with the new vertex state (like when you add an item to a Map with a key that already exists).
+        * If not, it starts a new VertexActor with the state of the new vertex and adds the ActorRef to its Map from vertex id to ActorRef
     * Adding an edge
-      1. GraphActor sends GetVertexRef(toVertexId) message to the correct partition
+      * GraphActor sends EdgeVertexRefRequest(fromVertexId: Int, fromVertexPartition: ActorRef, toVertexId: Int) message to GraphPartitionActor for the toVertexId.
+If toVertex exists, send AddChild(fromVertexId: Int, toVertexActorRef: ActorRef) message to fromVertexPartition, which then checks if fromVertex exists, and if so sends the toVertexActorRef to the fromVertex to add to its set of children
-        * In the case that the vertex does not exist, either (decide): throw VertexDoesNotExist exception in the partition, or send a VertexDoesNotExist message to the graph.
+        * In the case that either vertex does not exist, either (decide): throw VertexDoesNotExist exception in the partition, or send a VertexDoesNotExist message to the graph.
 The first makes a bit more sense, I think, as the failure handling strategy should be encapsulated in the supervisor strategy.
 Need to decide if trying to add an invalid edge is enough to shut the program down or if it should just log an error and keep going.
 Need to further consider use cases, whether or not users can add edges at runtime via command line (in which case a simple error message might be nice, without shutting down), etc.
-      3. If it succeeds, receives a VertexRef(vertId, end an AddEdge(fromVertexId, toVertexRef) to the partition with fromVertexId (based on a hash)
-      2. If